Gotthard Neumann: Impact on archaeology and heritage preservation in Thuringia

 In the 1930s, Gotthard Neumann revolutionized prehistoric and early historical research and archaeological monument preservation in Thuringia.
 He played a key role in drafting new excavation laws in 1932 and 1933, initiated the reorganization of prehistoric collections in major Thuringian museums, such as those in Gera and Gotha, and transformed the state-run archaeological heritage preservation service from the University Institute in Jena into a state agency.
 Between 1930 and 1944, Neumann conducted numerous significant excavations and emergency salvage operations in non-Prussian parts of Thuringia.
 His investigations of medieval castles, churches, towns, and deserted villages established him as a pioneer of medieval archaeology.
-To disseminate his and his students' research to both academic and public audiences, Neumann published the journal Der Spatenforscher (1936–1943) and the prehistoric yearbook Irmin of the Germanisches Museum at Friedrich Schiller University (1939–1942).
+To disseminate his and his students' research to both academic and public audiences, Neumann published the journal Der Spatenforscher (1936–1943) and the prehistoric yearbook Irmin of the Germanisches Museum at the University of Jena (1939–1942).

 An analysis of his writings shows that, with few exceptions, Neumann maintained scientific rigour in presenting his findings during the Nazi era, prioritizing objectivity over the ideologization of prehistory and early history.
 He consistently rejected notions of cultural superiority, particularly claims of Germanic dominance.
 In public, he provocatively highlighted the "strongest Celtic cultural influence" on the Germanic peoples during the La Tène period and dismissed ethnic nationalist sentiments and "Germanomania."
 Through excavations, lectures, presentations, and publications, he frequently engaged with the Slavs in the German region, recognizing their distinct culture and contributions to German history.

 After 1945, Neumann resumed teaching after a brief interruption and continued his excavations and research in Thuringia.
 However, he gradually ceded leadership of his institute to what is now the Thuringian State Office for the Preservation of Historical Monuments and Archaeology in Weimar.
 Following the death of Alfred Götze, Neumann fulfilled Götze's wish by taking over research at the Steinsburg near Römhild, furthering his studies of prehistoric, early historical, and medieval castle complexes.
 His excavations, lectures, and scientific papers spanned nearly the entire spectrum of Thuringian prehistory.
 These works, grounded in meticulous archaeological research, are primarily descriptive and comparative, offering enduring value for prehistory and early history research, particularly in central Germany.